RQConf_PartnerLoginUrl RQConf_CheckUrl

 You pay pensionable salary or wages to an employee more than once

-If you pay pensionable salary or wages to the same employee more than once in the same pay period, you can use the tables (and take the exemption into account) for only one such payment.
+If you pay pensionable salary or wages to the same employee more than once in the same pay period (for example, salary and a gratuity), you can use the tables (and take the exemption into account) for only one such payment.
 For subsequent payments of pensionable salary or wages in the pay period, simply withhold the lesser of the following amounts:

-• the employee's maximum contribution for the year, minus the amounts already withheld.
+- the employee's maximum contributions for the year, minus the amounts already withheld from the employee's salary or wages for the year

 To see an example of the calculation, click Gratuities and Retroactive Pay.